 Contractors involved

-Siemens Gamesa Renewable Energy will be the turbine supplier for the wind power project.
-The project consists of 38 units of SG 8.0-167 DD turbines, each with 9MW nameplate capacity.
+Siemens Gamesa Renewable Energy was selected as the turbine supplier for the wind power project.
+The company provided 38 units of SG 8.0-167 DD turbines, each with 9MW nameplate capacity.

-Siemens Gamesa Renewable Energy is expected to perform operations and maintenance for the Kaskasi II (Kaskasi II Phase I) for a period of 2 years.
+Siemens Gamesa Renewable Energy is the O&M contractor for the wind power project for a period of 2 years.

-Welcon is expected to supply towers for the project.
+Welcon has supplied towers for the wind power project.

 For more details on Kaskasi II, buy the profile here.